dundalek/liz/README.md

 > General-purpose programming language and toolchain for maintaining robust, optimal, and reusable software.

 - Written as Clojure-looking S-expressions ([EDN](https://github.com/edn-format/edn)) and translated to Zig code.
 - [Type-A](https://github.com/dundalek/awesome-lisp-languages#classification) Lisp-flavored language.
-I call it "Lisp-flavored" because Liz is missing many fundamental features to be called a Lisp or even a Clojure dialect.
+I call it "Lisp-flavored" because Liz is missing many fundamental features to be called a Lisp or even a Clojure dialect (no closures, no persistent data structures).
-- When you need a language closer to the metal and Clojure with GraalVM's native image is still too much overhead.
+- When you need a language closer to the metal and Clojure with GraalVM's native image is too much overhead.
+- Supports many targets including x86, ARM, RISC-V, WASM and [more](https://ziglang.org/#Wide-range-of-targets-supported)

 Why is Zig an interesting choice as a lower-level language for Clojure programmers? (compared to Rust, Go or other languages):